Lakeport, Michigan: Geography

 According to the U.S. Census Bureau, the CDP has a total area of 1.034 sqmi, of which 1.030 sqmi is land and 0.004 sqmi is water.

 Lakeport is a small unincorporated community in Burtchville Township in northern St. Clair County about 8.0 mi north of the city of Port Huron.
 Along the southern shores of Lake Huron, the community sits at an elevation of 597 ft above sea level.
 Located about 70 mi away from the city of Detroit, it is one of the northeasternmost communities included in the Detroit–Warren–Dearborn Metropolitan Statistical Area (Metro Detroit).
 The community is centered along M-25, which is known locally as Lakeshore Road.
 North Lakeport is a distinct unincorporated community located just north of Lakeport.
 Other nearby communities include Jeddo to the northwest, Blaine to the west, North Street and Ruby to the southwest, and Keewahdin to the south.
 Along with Port Huron, the next nearest incorporated community is the village of Lexington in Sanilac County about 10 mi to the north.

 Along the shores of Lake Huron, the community is a popular tourist destination due to Lakeport State Park.
 The park occupies a total area of 565 acres and contains two separate units with the center of the Lakeport community in between.
 A beachfront and picnic area is to the south, while two campground units and another beach are located to the north.

 Milwaukee Creek is a small stream that runs through the community of Lakeport.
 The Burtchville Township Offices and fire department are located in the western portion of the community at 4000 Burtch Road, and the Burtchville Township Library is located at 7093 Second Street.
 The community of Lakeport is within the northern boundaries of the Port Huron Area School District.
 The only school within the community is the parochial St. Edward on the Lake School located at 6995 Lakeshore Road.
 This primary school is part of the Roman Catholic Archdiocese of Detroit.

 The community of Lakeport no longer contains its own post office and is served by the Fort Gratiot 48059 ZIP Code, which has its post office located to the south in Birchwood Mall.
-The name Lakeport is still acceptable for mail delivery the area.
+The name Lakeport is still acceptable for mail delivery in the area.